Academic Information and Policies

 All full-time students must live on campus and be on a board plan except those who:

-• are living with parents at the permanent address commuting within a 35-mile radius.
+• are living with parents at the parent’s permanent home address and commute within a 35-mile radius,

-• have transferred in and have not lived on campus for two or more years.
+• have transferred in and have not lived on campus for two or more years, or

 Married student housing is available upon request.
 Please contact Residence Life at reslife@waldorf.edu for more information.

-Students found to be dishonest about the above criteria will result in room charges (100%) for each semester.
+Students dishonest about the above criteria will incur room charges (100%) for each semester.

 Housing Contracts